 What happens when the two women are suffrage leaders; Emmeline Pankhurst and Millicent Fawcett?

-2018 sees the centenary of the very first UK votes for some women in 1918.
-Dreadnought is hoping to tour The Cause across the South West and Parliament as part of our ongoing work and commitment to championing stories about women’s activism.
+Dreadnought is touring The Cause across the South West as part of our ongoing work and commitment to championing stories about women’s activism.

 Previously developed as The Orchard in 2015 with audiences across the South West, then at the Calm Down Dear Festival at Exeter Bikeshed Theatre in 2016, supported by Arts Council England South West.

 For details of the Spring/Summer Tour click here

 For details of the Autumn/Winter Tour click here